|

 seats, while listening to their guide, Ari, tell the stadium’s history.
 This allowed tour leader/sleuth, Yvonne, to

 overhear snippets of dialogue which moved along individual sub plots, allowing readers to get closer to the characters.
+In the second example I had the tour group

 spread out browsing several different ruins located on one large site.
 A secluded church ruin was just the right location